AveryData/AveryData.github.io/_learning/SQL.md

 ### SELECT

 ### JOIN
-A "JOIN" command is used to combine columns from seperate tables.
+A "JOIN" command is used to combine columns from separate tables.

 #### INNER JOIN
 Selects records that have matching values between both tables